maxritter/diy-thermocam-website/src/pages/index.md

       software and hardware are open-source, allowing you to **modify or extend the functionalities of the device and the software ecosystem to your own needs**!
+  - type: section_content
+    template: section_content
+    section_id: text-img
+    image: /images/ThermoVision1.png
+    image_position: left
+    content: >
+      The aim of this project is to give private persons, educational institutes and companies access to a **portable,  affordable and customizable thermal imaging platform that is based on open-source software and hardware**.

+      There are various applications like **finding heat leaks** in the insulation of buildings, the **analysis of electrical or mechanical components**, the detection of persons / animals or even mounting it on a drone and recording continuous or time-lapse images.

+      Constructed as a **self-assembly solution**, the device allows you to take advantage of the versatile possibilities of thermal imaging.
+Both the software and hardware are open-source, allowing you to **modify or extend the functionalities of the device and the software ecosystem to your own needs**!
   - type: section_cta
     template: section_cta
     title: Stay up-to-date on the latest news and updates